|Elliott Sound Products||Frequency & Amplitude Explained|

 Sound is carried from the source to our ears or a microphone by means of minute vibrations, which are passed through the air.
 Sound has two primary components, frequency and intensity.
 The frequency refers to the pitch of the tone or other sound, and typical sounds have many different frequencies all happening at once.
 Frequencies are measured in Hertz (Hz), named after the physicist Heinrich Hertz.
 The old standard (now discontinued almost everywhere) used Cycles per Second (cps) as the standard measurement.
 Hz and cps are the same thing - both refer to the number of complete cycles of a waveform in one second.

 The range of frequencies we humans can hear is generally taken as being from 20Hz to 20,000 Hz (20kHz), but the conditions are not usually specified.
-As we get older, the first to suffer is the high frequencies, and by around 50 years of age, most males will be limited to around 14-15kHz, with females usually suffering less loss.
+As we get older, the first to suffer are the high frequencies, and by around 50 years of age, most males will be limited to around 14-15kHz, with females usually suffering less loss.
 Frequencies below 25Hz are felt rather than heard, but the conditions under which we experience such low frequencies make a big difference to how they are perceived.
+At very low frequencies, there is little difference between the threshold of hearing and the threshold of pain, which can make low frequency noises especially troublesome.

 When two frequencies are close to each other, our hearing plays some interesting tricks on us.
 If one tone is 6dB louder than the other, we will not hear the second tone.
 This is called acoustic masking, and is used by the MP3 format to remove a great deal of the "redundant" audio information.
 This reduces the size of the file dramatically, and with some of music the end result may be almost indistinguishable from the original.
 Material with rich harmonic structure is less successful, with cymbals and harpsichords suffering because there is simply too much information and none of it is actually redundant.